 Your AI agent's knowledge shouldn't belong to someone else's model.

 We're reclaiming data sovereignty.
-Your AI works for you, learns for you, and belongs to you.
+Your AI works from your knowledge, in your voice, and belongs to you.

 We're onboarding experts who take ownership seriously - early signups get priority access